Can LLMs Compress (and Decompress)? Evaluating Code Understanding and Execution via Invertibility: Conclusion

 \section{Conclusion}

-We introduce RTCE to systematically assess round-trip consistency in Code-LLMs, highlighting a new and demanding test for model robustness.
-Achieving round-trip bijection is a stringent objective, necessitating that models truly internalise deep semantic and structural code properties, including variable dependencies, control flow, type constraints, and program invariants.
-When tasked with both encoding (forward execution) and decoding (inverse reconstruction), LLMs consistently display subtle yet essential inconsistencies.
-These manifest as information loss, the introduction of hallucinated details, or violations of semantic constraints, all of which prevent exact input recovery and expose brittle, non-compositional reasoning.
+We introduce RTCE to assess round-trip consistency in Code-LLMs, highlighting a new test for model robustness.
+Achieving round-trip bijection is a stringent objective, requiring to internalise deep semantic and structural code properties, including variable dependencies, control flow, type constraints, and program invariants.
+When tasked with both encoding (forward execution) and decoding (inverse reconstruction), LLMs consistently display systematic yet non-obvious inconsistencies.
+These manifest as information loss, the introduction of hallucinated details, or violations of semantic constraints, preventing exact input recovery and expose brittle, non-compositional reasoning.
 LLMs, even when assisted with advanced prompts, fine-tuning, or self-reflection, do not fully demonstrate the internal semantic coherence required for trustworthy, compositional code reasoning.
-This opens a rich landscape for future work that could span new architectures, training objectives, and evaluation methodologies aimed at building models capable of reliable, fully-consistent bidirectional code reasoning.
+This opens a rich landscape for future work that could span new architectures, training objectives, and evaluation methodologies aimed at building models capable of reliable code reasoning.